DanArmstrong124/themonkees/README.md

 In this project I will be designing a user friendly website that allows for anyone to access music, events and some information on the monkees.
 It will be using Javascript, Html, CSS and Jquery.

+For reference to original designs, check out the [WireFrames](https://github.com/DanArmstrong124/themonkees/tree/master/assets/wireframe).

 ## UX

 - As a monkees fan, I want to hear the music of the monkees on their website, and can achieve this via the music page.
 - As a monkees fan, I want to learn more about the monkees on their website, and can achieve this via the about page.
 - As a monkees fan, I want to see the music of the monkees live, and can achieve this via the events page.
-- As a monkees fan, I want to be able to pay for tickets to the live events, and can achieve this through the more info buttons on the about page.
+- As a monkees fan, I want to be able to pay for tickets to the live events, and can achieve this through the more info buttons on the events page.

-You can find my wireframe for my project via the following path:

-/assets/wireframe/milestoneproject.pdf

 ## Features